 The links below correspond to a book’s Amazon page; however, unlike the URLs at thespinoffproject.com, these are all non-affiliated.

 *My idea to read hardcore business books never really came off the ground.
 Instead, I chose to read books on subjects related to my online projects (and businesses), like photography and marketing.
-Right now, my focus is on writing, lifestyle design, and web development.
+Right now, my focus is on writing, creative living, and web development.

 👩🏻💻 I’ll republish this post each time I add a batch of finished reads.